jhpyle/docassemble/_docs/interviews.md

 `favorite_animal` in the example interview above.
 The variable store is saved on the **docassemble** server.

+**docassemble** keeps a copy of the variable store for every step of the interview.
+If the user presses the **docassemble** back button (not the browser back button), **docassemble** will restore the variable store to the next earliest version.

 # Leaving an interview and coming back

 If the user is not logged in through **docassemble**'s